 - weapons or firearms

-LSAC has adopted a no-tolerance policy with regard to the use or possession of electronic devices.
+LSAC has adopted a no-tolerance policy with regard to the use or possession of electronic devices, including cell phones, or in possession of a weapon or firearm.

 Test Center Regulations